-Agency Fund - is used to account for assets held by the City in an agency capacity for individuals, local law enforcement agencies or developers.

-Pension Trust Fund - is used to account for the accumulation of resources to be used for the retirement benefit payments to employees of the City.
+The City additionally reports to an Agency Fund and a Pension Trust Fund.
+The Agency Fund is used to account for assets held by the City in an agency capacity for individuals, local law enforcement agencies or developers.
+The Pension Trust Fund is used to account for the accumulation of resources to be used for the retirement benefit payments to employees of the City.